bytebase/bytebase.com-old/content/docs/sql-review/sql-advisor/gitops-ci.md

 ## MyBatis3 Mapper SQL Review CI - Beta

 After enabling SQL-Review CI, Bytebase will attempt to review MyBatis 3 mapper files.
-When the changed file includes a MyBatis 3 mapper files, Bytebase will search for a MyBatis3 config files in the same and parent directories and apply the SQL-Review policy from the Bytebase environment with the same name as the environment id in the config file to review the mapper file.
+When the changed file includes a MyBatis 3 mapper files, Bytebase will search for a MyBatis3 config files in the same and parent directories.
+Once found, Bytebase will match the **environment id** in the config file with the *environment name** in Bytebase.
+If there is a matching environment, Bytebase will apply that environment's SQL Review policy.

 ![mybatis3-sql-review-github](/static/docs/vcs-integration/enable-gitops-workflow/mybatis-github-ci-example.webp)